raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

   *

 #### 2019-06-04
-  * it is slow/errors to get the result
+  * it is slow/effectual to output the result
     - the raw audio is too large (64M), and the quality isn't good
     - the target is for a given utterance like a sentence
-    - thus, it's fine
+    - thus, it's fine now

 #### 2019-06-03
   * build a web-based prototype